 Description

 A packet capture contains an encrypted attachment plus a plaintext conversation describing how to decrypt it.
-Reconstruct the TCP streams, extract `file.des3`, and use Openssl DES3 with the recovered password.
+Follow the TCP streams in Wireshark to find the decrypt command, extract the binary data, and run openssl des3 to reveal the flag.

 Learn more